 If you’re a new blogger or a business owner that having a new WordPress website I know that you’re having confused with the WordPress dashboard.

-If you haven’t started your blog yet, make sure to check out my free guide on starting a blog!
+If you haven’t started your blog yet, make sure to check out my free guide on how to start a blog!

-Yes!
-The WordPress Dashboard or WordPress admin panel can be a little confusing if you are seeing it for the first time.
+And yes!
+The WordPress Dashboard or WordPress admin panel can be a little confusing if you are seeing it for the very first time.
 It comes with lots of menu items, links, and settings, and much more which need to control your blog or website.

 But the real thing is it’s actually pretty easy to learn how to manage your site using the dashboard.
 You just need to take a little time to find out how each menu, settings, and everything works for your site.

 Where to start?

-In this guide, I will share with you a simple and detailed guide to the WordPress admin dashboard.
+In this article, I will share with you a simple and detailed guide to the WordPress admin dashboard.

 No more words, Let’s get into WordPress!

 How to Get to WordPress Dashboard

-I know you already know what is WordPress. but here’re some few more words about it.
+I know you already know what is WordPress. but here’re a few more words about it.

 WordPress.org, called self-hosted WordPress, bringing you an open-source software that you can install on your own web host to create a blog or website that’s 100% your own.

 Once you get installed WordPress properly on your host, you need to access your WordPress dashboard to start building your site.

 So, here is it!
 You can access your own dashboard by navigating to yourwebsite.com/wp-admin.

-This page ask you the WordPress admin login username and password.
+This page asks you for the WordPress admin login username and password.
 You just need to provide the login details that you already entered installing WordPress on your host.